Indo-Greek Kingdom

 Menander I, being the most well known amongst the Indo-Greek kings, is often referred to simply as "Menander," despite the fact that there was indeed another Indo-Greek King known as Menander II.
 Menander I's capital was at Sakala in the Punjab (present-day Sialkot).
 Following the death of Menander, most of his empire splintered and Indo-Greek influence was considerably reduced.
 Many new kingdoms and republics east of the Ravi River began to mint new coinage depicting military victories.
 The most prominent entities to form were the Yaudheya Republic, Arjunayanas, and the Audumbaras.
 The Yaudheyas and Arjunayanas both are said to have won "victory by the sword".
 The Datta dynasty and Mitra dynasty soon followed in Mathura.

 The Indo-Greeks ultimately disappeared as a political entity around 10 AD following the invasions of the Indo-Scythians, although pockets of Greek populations probably remained for several centuries longer under the subsequent rule of the Indo-Parthians, the Kushans, (Note: "When the Greeks of Bactria and India lost their kingdom they were not all killed, nor did they return to Greece.
 They merged with the people of the area and worked for the new masters; contributing considerably to the culture and civilization in southern and central Asia."
 Narain, "The Indo-Greeks" 2003, p.
-278) and the Indo-Scythians, whose Western Satraps state lingered on encompassing local Greeks, up to 415 CE.
+278) and the Indo-Scythians, whose Western Satraps state lingered on encompassing local Greeks, up to 415 AD.